Shakthivelms8/dp-420-cosmos-db-dev/instructions/12-sdk-indexing-policy-custom.md

 1. Close your web browser window or tab.

-## Create a new indexing policy using the .NET SDK
+## Task 03: Create a new indexing policy using the .NET SDK

 The .NET SDK contains a suite of classes related to the parent [Microsoft.Azure.Cosmos.IndexingPolicy][docs.microsoft.com/dotnet/api/microsoft.azure.cosmos.indexingpolicy] class to build new indexing policies in code.